jankronquist/secure-rest-sample/README.md

 * SampleResource - an example resource that includes resources requiring authentication & authorization
 * angular.html - the only html page
 * controllers.js - a basic angular controller

+Notice that this project is not intended to show best practices, but only to get all the parts of a minimal application working together.